CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

   - Follow these instructions from the repository readme for cloning and running mdw-demo:
     <https://github.com/CenturyLinkCloud/mdw-demo/blob/master/README.md>

-  - Run mdw-demo through Eclipse and try out the Bugs functionality we've just developed.
+  - Import mdw-demo into MDW Studio and try out the Bugs functionality we've just developed.

 ## 4. Explore other Features